Martin Luther King, Jr. (1929-1968);

 We need to leave behind: "I didn't know, I didn't understand, I didn't think" and take responsibility for our actions.
 It is time to take responsibility to know, to understand and to think for ourselves without blaming others or expecting others to do it for us.

 You can pretend to care but you can't pretend to show up.

 George L. Bell

-Greg B almost 4 years ago from Fruit Heights, UT
+Greg B over 4 years ago from Fruit Heights, UT